13 Jamming Jobs That Require Your French Skills

 Useful resources:

-- International Association of Conference Interpreters (AIIC): This is a informative, comprehensive website for those who are considering become interpreters as well as those already established in the profession.
+- International Association of Conference Interpreters (AIIC): This is a informative, comprehensive website for those who are considering becoming interpreters as well as those already established in the profession.
 For the former group, one can find information regarding training and career guidance and for the latter, the site provides access to a wide range of employment opportunities.

 - National Association for Judiciary Interpreters and Translators: This is a great resource for those who are specifically interested in working in the domain of legal interpreting.